AthanasiusOfAlex/logic-intro-textbook/03-definition-of-logic-en.md

 Consider for a moment a father and a son.
 Metaphysically speaking, both are, of course, substances.
 However, once the father has begotten a son, he acquires a new perfection that he did not have before: *fatherhood*.
 Likewise, the son simultaneously receives a perfect upon his conception called *filiation* or *sonship*.
 Those perfections are not, themselves, substances, but they are real attributes; hence, they must be what we have learned to call *accidents* in the last chapter.
 In fact, Aristotle considers perfections such as these to be their own category, or supreme genus, of accident that he calls the πρός τι or “toward which.”

 In short a πρός τι, or, as we have come to know it through Medieval Latin, a *relation* is, in the first instance, a reference that one substance has to another.[^reference-relation] You will learn more about relations in your logic course, since they constitute one of the categories that we will study in detail.
-As we are about to find out the concept of *relation* is extended beyond that of the real perfection that is inherent in a substance.
+As we are about to find out, the concept of *relation* is extended beyond that of the real perfection that is inherent in a substance.
 We sometimes call this kind of relation a *real relation* so as to distinguish it from others that we are about to look at.
 Table \ref{tab:examples-of-real-relations} gives some examples of real relations.

 [^reference-relation]: For anyone who has studied Latin, it can be helpful to recall that the word *relation* comes from the verb *re-ferro*, which takes the past participle *re-latum*.

 \begin{table}[ht]
 \begin{center}
 \caption{Some examples of real relations.
 Note that relations are always conceived \emph{bilaterally}: that is, the relation from the subject to the object will normally be coupled to a relation from the object to the subject.
 However, in some cases, the reciprocal relation is not a real one.
-The relation “having known” is real; the reciprocal relation, “being known,” is not. }
+The relation “having known” is real; the reciprocal relation, “being known,” is not.}
 \label{tab:examples-of-real-relations}
 {
 \disablehyphenation